-Erik Mona is the publisher of Paizo Publishing, LLC, creators of the Pathfinder Roleplaying Game and the Planet Stories line of pulp fantasy novels.
+Erik Mona is the publisher and chief creative officer of Paizo Inc., creators of the Pathfinder RPG.
+He is a past editor-in-chief of Dragon, Dungeon, and Polyhedron magazines, and co-launched the Living Greyhawk and Pathfinder Society organized play campaigns.
+He also writes comics, including the upcoming Pathfinder Worldscape for Dynamite.
 Mona has won more than a dozen major game industry awards and his writing has been published by Paizo, Wizards of the Coast, Green Ronin Publishing, and The MIT Press.
+He lives in the Ballard neighborhood of Seattle, Washington.

 He lives in the Ballard neighborhood of Seattle, Washington.